Backseat Freestyle

 "Backseat Freestyle" is a song by American rapper Kendrick Lamar.
 It debuted on October 15, 2012 in the United Kingdom as the third single from Lamar's second studio album Good Kid, M.A.A.D City (2012).
 It was released in the United States with the album's release on October 22, 2012.
 "Backseat Freestyle" was written by Lamar and Chauncey Hollis and produced by Hollis under his stage name Hit-Boy.

 The song was given critical acclaim, with many critics commending Lamar for his technical ability.
 The song peaked at number six on the US Billboard Bubbling Under Hot 100 and at 79 on the UK Singles Chart.
 It also made appearances on the Billboard Hot R&B/Hip-Hop Songs and Rap Songs charts, as well as the Belgian Ultratip chart.
-It was certified platinum by the Recording Industry Association of America (RIAA) in the US and silver by the British Phonographic Industry (BPI) in the UK.
+It was certified platinum by the Recording Industry Association of America (RIAA) in the US and gold by the British Phonographic Industry (BPI) in the UK.
 Since its release, it has been placed on multiple lists as one of Lamar's best songs.

 Lamar, Jerome D, and Dave Free directed the video for "Backseat Freestyle", which shows a young Lamar lip sync to the lyrics while the video cuts between black and white scenes of Compton and Paris.
 The song has been on the set lists for several concert tours and has appeared in popular culture.